 The emotional dangers associated with inhalants are the direct result of damage to the brain.
 When the chemicals in the brain are altered, emotional health conditions can develop.
 Due to the mood swings, hallucinations, and paranoia that might develop, individuals taking inhalants can become very dangerous.

 When emotional health problems develop as a result of inhalants, professional counseling and treatment is a necessity.
 Emotional health concerns are treatable, even when drugs are the major cause of the condition.
 The professional counselors at a treatment facility can provide coping strategies and helpful solutions that can make it easier to move past the addiction to inhalants.

 Reliance on Inhalants

-The danger of inhalants is not limited to the possible health risks.
+The dangers of inhalant abuse are not limited to the possible health risks.
 The chemical fumes can lead to a physical dependence and reliance on the substance.
 When the body becomes reliant on the inhalant, addiction develops.

 Inhalants are a type of drug because of the changes to the brain, the possible reaction to the chemicals, and the possibility of physical or emotional dependence.
 Addiction occurs when drug abusers feel a need to inhale the chemical fumes.